me-aashish/RichPanel_Task/README.md

 ### Forgot to show the data saved in the database and in the stripe dashboard after successful payment, hereby attaching screenshots of the dashboard and database.
-#### For verification, you can match the timing as seen on the video, the timing of the stripe dashboard, and the database.
+#### For verification, you can match the timing as seen on the video (video created time in detail of the video in G-drive), the timing of the stripe dashboard, and the database.

 ![image](https://github.com/me-aashish/RichPanel_Task/assets/79035986/a0d9715b-9d15-476b-86a8-c88807ac86aa)
 ###### Stripe dashboard of payment